mendoncakyle4-cmd/PR0/TRANSLATION_SETUP.md

 ## Integration with Next.js

-The Next.js API route (`app/api/translate/route.ts`) automatically connects to the Python service.
-Make sure:
+The Next.js API route (`app/api/translate/route.ts`) connects to the local Python service for real translations.

-1. The Python service is running before starting Next.js dev server
-2. The service URL matches your configuration
+Local development:
+1. Start the Python service: `python services/translation_service.py --http`
+2. Dev server: `npm run dev`

+Production (Vercel):
+- The API route includes a fallback translation (placeholder text) when the Python service is not reachable.
+- For full fidelity translations in production, host the Python service and set `TRANSLATION_SERVICE_URL` in Vercel Project → Settings → Environment Variables.

 ## Troubleshooting